rpodwika/designpatterns/readme.md

     state
     * [Observer](src/Behavioral/Observer) - Define one to many dependency between objects so that when one changes state, all its dependents are notified and updated automatically
+    * [Proxy](src/Behavioral/Proxy) - Do some operations before giving access to origin object
     * [State](src/Behavioral/State) - allow object to alter its behavior depending on current internal state change.
-    * [Strategy](src/Behavioral/Strategy) - Define a family of algorithms and make them interchangable.
+    * [Strategy](src/Behavioral/Strategy) - Define a family of algorithms and make them interchangeable.
 3. Creational
     * [Factory](src/Creational/Factory) - Define an interface for creating an object but let the subclasses decide which class to instantiate